AdilShamim8/GenAI-Roadmap-with-Notes-and-Projects/README.md

   - Containerization (Docker, Kubernetes)
   - Serverless Deployment (AWS Lambda, Cloud Functions)
   - Edge Deployment
-  - Deep Agents Deploy (beta) — open-source agent harness for model-agnostic deployment

 - **Observability with LangSmith**
-  - **Polly** (GA) — LangSmith's AI assistant that can take action like an engineer on your team; analyzes traces to detect usage patterns, common agent behaviors and failure modes
+  - Insights Agent automatically analyzes your traces to detect usage patterns, common agent behaviors and failure modes
-  - **LangSmith Fleet** (formerly Agent Builder) — now includes agent identity, sharing, and permissions to manage your agent fleet across the company securely
+  - LangSmith Fleet (formerly Agent Builder) – describe what you want and it figures out the approach, including prompt, tool selection, subagents, and skills; now includes agent identity, sharing, and permissions to manage your agent fleet across the company securely
-  - **Skills in LangSmith Fleet** — equip agents with specialized knowledge for particular tasks; share skills across your team
+  - Skills are now available in LangSmith Fleet — equip agents across your team with knowledge for specialized tasks
-  - **LangSmith Sandboxes** (Private Preview) — locked-down, temporary environments where agents can run code safely, with granular access and resource controls
+  - LangSmith Sandboxes (Private Preview) – locked-down, temporary environments where agents can run code safely, with granular control over access and resources
+  - Polly (GA) – LangSmith's AI assistant is now generally available; can take action like an engineer on your team
   - Pin any experiment as your baseline so every subsequent run is automatically measured against it
   - Trace Debugging & Analysis
   - Performance Monitoring